WordleHelp Logo

 When to use AUDIO:

-- Excellent for testing O and U placement
+• Excellent for testing O and U placement (less common vowels)

-The balanced approach: Tests common letters across all five positions effectively.
+The balanced approach: Tests common letters across multiple positions effectively.

-The emotion word: Easy to remember and highly effective.
+The emotion word: Easy to remember and linguistically effective.

 The classic choice: Popular among players for good reason.